 Students will learn about the basic models of decision making as well as the cognitive processes that enhance and inhibit effective decision making.
 Students will also learn about stakeholder analysis, specifically how to identify stakeholders of a decision, map out varying objectives and recognize the tensions between competing agendas.
-A decision making case based in the golf industry will be discussed in class.

-Required Readings:
+Readings: